 Relax on Mozambique's idyllic beaches.

-Admire Bazaruto's marine life.
+Admire the Bazaruto Archipelago's marine life.

 Enjoy views across Cape Town from the top of Table Mountain and tour Robben Island.